Syosset station

-Syosset is a station on the Long Island Rail Road's Port Jefferson Branch located in Syosset, New York, at Jackson Avenue and Underhill Boulevard, south of New York State Route 25A, but north of Jericho Turnpike and the Long Island Expressway.
+Syosset station is a commuter rail station on the Long Island Rail Road's Port Jefferson Branch in Syosset, New York.
+It is located at Jackson Avenue and Underhill Boulevard, south of New York State Route 25A, but north of Jericho Turnpike and the Long Island Expressway.
 Syosset's downtown was built around the station.
-There are no public transportation connections at the station, but taxi service is available.
+There are no connections to NICE buses at the station, though taxi service is available.